Bovi-analytics/ververs-et-al.2018/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-43-1.png)

-Plot the variables and contribution
+Plot the variables and overall contribution

 ``` r
 # Define the labels of tick marks